Jump to:Page Content

 The project’s goal is to develop a systemic, international view of innovation and policy options for low-carbon leapfrogging in China’s energy sector.

 To mitigate global climate change, China’s energy sector needs to leapfrog conventional fossil energy technologies and directly deploy low-carbon innovation.
-Yet, inducing such low-carbon leapfrogging is a complex, systemic innovation problem: it involves not only the creation and diffusion of technological innovation, but also adapting related regulation, user practices, and institutional contexts.
+Yet, inducing such low-carbon leapfrogging is a complex, systemic innovation problem: it involves not only creating and diffusing technological innovation, but also adapting the relevant regulation, user practices, and institutional contexts.
 Existing approaches to low-carbon leapfrogging mainly focus at a national level, leaving international interdependencies underexplored.
 This project aims at developing a new analytical framework that relates low-carbon leapfrogging in China to systemic change at an international level.
-It takes the technological innovation system approach as a conceptual basis for assessing innovation trajectories in the Chinese wind power, solar photovoltaic, and water recycling sectors.
-The performance of Chinese innovation systems in inducing low-carbon leapfrogging will be assessed and compared based on a mix of quantitative social network analysis and qualitative expert interviews.
-This comparison will provide improved policy recommendations that reflect China’s role in global innovation systems and enhance conventional market failure based policy approaches with a focus on broader system building failures.
+It takes the technological innovation system approach as a conceptual basis for assessing innovation trajectories in the Chinese solar photovoltaic, and water recycling sectors.
+The performance of Chinese innovation systems in inducing low-carbon leapfrogging will be assessed and compared based on extensive literature reviews and qualitative expert interviews.
+This project will provide improved policy recommendations that reflect China’s role in increasingly globalized innovation systems and enhance conventional market failure based policy approaches with a focus on broader system building failures.

 Spatial dynamics in the knowledge base of emerging clean-tech sectors: A patent analysis of globally leading solar photovoltaics manufacturing firms